 Significant progress has also been made in the development of policies to end too-big-to-fail, to transform shadow banks, and make derivatives markets safer.
-But if we are to eliminate the fault lines that underlay the global financial crisis, renewed attention and vigour is required in these particular areas, as well as in finishing the job of building resilient financial institutions.
+But if we are to eliminate the fault lines that underlay the global financial crisis, renewed attention and vigour is required from the G20 in these particular areas, as well as in finishing the job of building resilient financial institutions.
+Under separate cover, the FSB has submitted comprehensive progress reports and work plans to your officials.